Skip to content

 var aggregate = AggregateSpecification.For<Position>()

-.AndFilter(new ChildPositionFilterSpecification(parentPositionId))
+.AndFilter(new ChildPositionFilterSpecification(parentPositionId));

 return factory.Execute(aggregate);